opendocsg/slw-judgments-backfill/2015_SGHC_130/report.md

  If any person neglects or refuses to maintain his legitimate or illegitimate child unable to maintain itself, a District Court or Magistrate’s Court on due proof thereof may order such person to make a monthly allowance for the maintenance of such child in proportion to his means as to the court seems reasonable.

 9       It is clear from a reading of these two provisions that a person who is the father of an illegitimate child has a duty to maintain it.
 That duty is now laid down in s 68.
 While “person” has been changed to “parent”, the duty remains; the parent of an illegitimate child has the duty to maintain it.
-The Court of Appeal has affirmed in _AAG_ v _Estate of AAH, deceased_ [2010] 1 SLR 769 at [28] that a legal duty to maintain an illegitimate child is imposed on the natural parents by s 68.
+The Court of Appeal has affirmed in _AAG_ v _Estate of AAH, deceased_ <span class="citation">[2010] 1 SLR 769</span> at [28] that a legal duty to maintain an illegitimate child is imposed on the natural parents by s 68.

 10     The Respondent is correct in his submission that the legitimacy or illegitimacy of a child can lead to different legal consequences, as the law takes legitimacy/illegitimacy into account when it deals with the consent for a minor to marry, acquisition of citizenship and intestate inheritance.
 That is reasonable and unexceptional because these are quite different matters in which different policy considerations come into play.
 Section 68 must be read in its context and construed on its own, and the Respondent has failed to do that.